 If applicable please submit copies of all court documents and/or arrest records.
 Letters from attorneys or insurance companies are not accepted in lieu of your statement; however they may be included with your statement.

 CRIMINAL BACKGROUND CHECKS

-After June 30, 2011, any physician seeking initial licensure will be required to submit to fingerprinting and a national criminal background check by the Indiana State Police.
+Any physician seeking initial licensure are required to submit to fingerprinting and a national criminal background check by the Indiana State Police.
 The individual applicant will be responsible for the cost of the background check.
 The backgrounds must be done by the state approved vendor and any checks done outside the chain of command will not be accepted.
 Information on how to be fingerprinted and a list of frequently asked questions, go to criminal background check information.

-Submit an official transcript of courses and grades from an approved Physician Assistant school showing that the degree has been conferred.
+Submit an official transcript of courses and grades from an approved Physician Assistant school showing that the degree has been confirmed.